 attention is something here called rich.

-All right, this is a lymphocyte-rich.
+this is a lymphocyte-rich.

-Many times, students get this confused with
+Many times, students get this confused

-predominant and I could see as to why.
+with predominant and I could see as to why.

 Because ultimately, in English,